silekoch/qm9_tools/README.md

 ## Description

 This repository contains tools to parse, simplify, and handle QM9 `.xyz` files.
 The main script, `simplify_qm9.py`, converts extended QM9 `.xyz` files into a simplified format by discarding extraneous data lines while retaining essential atom information.
+This is e.g. required for correct visualization with PyMol.

 ## Usage